BIP Solutions - Click Here!

 In a November 2007 Long War Journal article, Maj.
 Sidoti of the Coalition Air Force Training Team is quoted as saying that the Huey II contracts were canceled:

 “There are currently 5 Bell Jet Rangers used for basic helo training.
 Another 5 are being purchased, timeline TBD [to be determined].
 Not at the flight school: All IqAF [Iraqi Air Force] Huey II helicopters will remain at Taji.
 No additional Huey II orders.
-There were 32 on tap, but they were cancelled due to excessive cost overruns.”
+There were 32 on tap, but they were canceled due to excessive cost overruns.”

 On the other hand, a May 2008 USAF article includes a photo of an IqAF Huey-II in Mosul.
+This is presumably one of the ex-Jordanian machines.